kiyoon/version-pioneer/README.md

 - `parentdir_prefix`: if there is no .git, like it's a source tarball downloaded from GitHub Releases, find version from the name of the parent directory. e.g. setting it to "github-repo-name-" will find the version from "github-repo-name-1.2.3"
 - `verbose`: print debug messages.

+If you want to customise the logic, you can modify the entire script.
+However you modify the script, remember that this file has to be able to run like a standalone script without any other dependencies (like package, files, config, etc.).

 ## 💡 Understanding Version-Pioneer (completely vendored, without build backend plugins)

-It's important to understand how Version-Pioneer works, so you can customise it to your needs.
+This section explains how Version-Pioneer works, so you can customise it to your needs.

 ### Basic: _version.py as a script